agmsmith/RatingStone/README.md

 ## License

 The public version of the reputation system is licensed under the GNU General Public License version 3.
-The general idea is that if you use the code, you should contribute your changes back to the public.
+The general idea is that if you improve the code, you should contribute your changes back to the public.
 See [LICENSE.md](LICENSE.md) for details.